There are a number of reasons.

 Oh!
 What’s an Enrolled Agent?
 Enrolled Agent is the highest accreditation that the IRS offers.
 Licensed to represent clients and non clients in front of the the IRS.
 It has been around longer than the CPA designation, it started due to the Horse Act of 1884 because people were cheating the government by claiming made up horses they lost during the Civil War.
 So the government wanted the people helping them to be held accountable.
 So ‘Enrolled Agents’ were created.

-If not much has changed in your work life (haven’t gotten married or divorced, do basically the same work) and you have been comfortable with the process from other years you can submit your forms and expenses online and email after you have done all that.
-Send an email with the subject “GO AHEAD” and we’ll get going on your taxes.
-If we have questions or you do, we’ll email.
-In addition to the $25 discount you can also receive other discounts if they apply, like coming earlier in the year.
+If not much has changed in your work life (haven’t gotten married or divorced, do basically the same work) and you have been comfortable with the process from other years you can submit all your forms and expenses online.

 If you are a returning client and prefer to meet via skype or in person, please do.
 I enjoy seeing everyone.
-I created the option for us to do everything online because some people don’t want to meet and this is easier for Brass Taxes because we can work on our own schedule and so we offer a discount.
+I created the option for us to do everything online because some people don’t need to meet.

 Unfortunately, there’s a fee if we take it from your refund, and we’d like to avoid dumb fees when possible.
 We use Venmo for payments because there are no fees attached.